 - Jack, Gus, William, Joseph and Charles Mack were, at one time or another, also involved in the family business.

-- Mack has achieved a certain fame for having their factories in Pennsylvania.
-In 2000, it became a subsidiary of the Sweden-based Volvo Company, but they have retained a presence in both Allentown and Macungie, Pennsylvania since 1905.
-Interested travelers can visit the site of their specialty garage in Allentown, which includes a worthwhile museum as well.
+- Mack has achieved a certain recognition for having their factories in upstate Pennsylvania.
+In 2000, they became a subsidiary of the Swedish Volvo Company, but they have retained a strong presence in both Allentown and Macungie, Pennsylvania since 1905.
+Interested travelers can visit the site of their specialty garage in Allentown, which includes a notable museum as well.

 1917 Ford Model T Huxter Truck: